 Located in California, the ATV trails in Sacramento offers over twenty awesome ATV riding trails.
-The best Sacramento ATV trails based on popularity are considered to be Mammoth Bar OHV Area, Clay Pit Off Road Area, Stonyford OHV Area, Carnegie State Recreation Area, and Hull Creek / Trout Creek OHV.
+The best Sacramento ATV trails based on popularity are considered to be Mammoth Bar OHV Area, Stonyford OHV Area, Clay Pit Off Road Area, Carnegie State Recreation Area, and White Pines OHV.

 Northeast of Sacramento and Auburn in the Auburn State Recreation Area, the Mammoth Bar OHV Area has 50 miles of ATV trails over 1,200 acres.
 It is located in the Sierra Nevada foothills about thirty miles northeast of Sacramento.